 Posted on 10th July, 2017 by Amber Gallacher

-As part of our ‘Getting to Know’ series of blog posts, we’re talking to central members of the LEO family so you can get to know them a bit better.
-Today we’re talking to Jamie Merriman, Programme Manager at LEO.
+As part of our ‘Getting to Know’ series of blog posts, we’re talking to central members of the LEO Learning family so you can get to know them a bit better.
+Today we’re talking to Jamie Merriman, Programme Manager at LEO Learning.

-As a Senior Account Director at LEO, my role spreads across a few different areas, all of which I enjoy.
+As a Senior Account Director at LEO Learning, my role spreads across a few different areas, all of which I enjoy.

 Firstly, I support our current clients with their strategic learning needs.
 This means that I am always with them and talking them about their immediate and long-term learning challenges and visions.
 This can take the form of something ‘traditional’ like elearning modules, or more often than not a blended learning programme that leverages technology in increasingly interesting ways.
 I work in a small team of 15 that supports me and our clients in these conversations.
 Our approach is what I call the ‘blank piece of paper approach’ – let’s forget about the technology for now and focus on your organisation, your sector, your business objectives and your people.
 We know the technology exists either in-house or somewhere else, so let’s not worry about that just yet.